One of the mysteries of the English language finally explained.

-A type of spring lock which may be used as a deadlock by an extra turn of the key.
+A type of spring lock that may be used as a deadbolt by an extra turn of the key.

 - ‘To get through a lock took the best part of 5 minutes and at double locks it took 8 minutes.’

 - ‘Slowly, I reached out to shut off the ringer on the phone, then went to the door and made sure that all the deadbolts and double locks were securely in place.’